onmyway133/awesome-online-earning/README.md

 - [Empire Flippers](https://empireflippers.com/marketplace/) Explore an exclusive selection of established websites for sale.
 - [Flippa](https://flippa.com/websites) The #1 marketplace for buying and selling websites

+Sell stuff

+- [Decluttr](https://www.decluttr.com/) The Smart Way to Buy and Sell Tech

 Sell domain